Close

 Understanding GST on Life Insurance Premium: Key Insights

-The introduction of GST has brought about several changes and implications for the life insurance sector in India, ranging from changes in premium rates, operational processes, compliance requirements, and customer behavior.
+The introduction of GST has brought about several changes in the life insurance sector in India, ranging from changes in premium rates, operational processes, compliance requirements, and customer behavior.
 The impact of GST on life insurance has been both positive and challenging, with insurers and policyholders adapting to the new tax regime.

-Goods and Service Tax (GST) is an indirect tax applicable to the supply of goods and services, which came into effect on July 1, 2017, replacing a set of indirect taxes.
-It is a destination-based tax that levies charges at the point of consumption of the goods or services, succeeding the origin-based tax.
+Goods and Service Tax (GST) is an indirect tax applicable to the supply of goods and services, which was enacted on July 1, 2017, replacing a set of indirect taxes.
+A destination-based tax levies charges at the point of consumption of the goods or services, succeeding the origin-based tax.

 How Does GST Work in Insurance?